salesforcecli/plugin-packaging/messages/package_version_create.md

 The package version is based on the package contents in the specified directory.

-To retrieve details about a package version create request, including status and package version ID (04t), run "sfdx force:package:version:create:report -i 08c...".
+To retrieve details about a package version create request, including status and package version ID (04t), run "<%= config.bin %> package:version:create:report -i 08c...".

-We recommend that you specify the --installationkey parameter to protect the contents of your package and to prevent unauthorized installation of your package.
+We recommend that you specify the --installation-key parameter to protect the contents of your package and to prevent unauthorized installation of your package.

-To list package version creation requests in the org, run "sfdx force:package:version:create:list".
+To list package version creation requests in the org, run "<%= config.bin %> package:version:create:list".

-To promote a package version to released, you must use the --codecoverage parameter.
+To promote a package version to released, you must use the --code-coverage parameter.
 The package must also meet the code coverage requirements.
 This requirement applies to both managed and unlocked packages.

-We don’t calculate code coverage for org-dependent unlocked packages, or for package versions that specify --skipvalidation.
+We don’t calculate code coverage for org-dependent unlocked packages, or for package versions that specify --skip-validation.

 # examples

-$ sfdx force:package:version:create -d common -k password123
+$ <%= config.bin %> <%= command.id %> -d common -k password123
-$ sfdx force:package:version:create -p "Your Package Alias" -k password123
+$ <%= config.bin %> <%= command.id %> -p "Your Package Alias" -k password123
-$ sfdx force:package:version:create -p 0Ho... -k password123
+$ <%= config.bin %> <%= command.id %> -p 0Ho... -k password123
-$ sfdx force:package:version:create -d common -k password123 --skipvalidation
+$ <%= config.bin %> <%= command.id %> -d common -k password123 --skip-validation

 # package